Lattice Lattice

 So what is Lattice for, then?

-Most of the time, Signal is better — it's faster, has voice calls, has billions of users, doesn't need to scan for nearby phones.
-We tell people to use Signal.
-We use Signal ourselves.
+Most of the time Signal is the better choice.
+It's faster, it has voice calls, it has billions of users, and it doesn't have to scan for nearby phones.
+I tell people to use Signal, and I use it myself.

-Lattice is for the moments when those things stop working.
-The internet's out.
-The towers are at capacity.
-You're at a festival, a stadium, a regional shutdown, a disaster.
-That's when Lattice earns its keep.
+Lattice is for the moments when that stops working.
+The internet's out, or the towers are at capacity, or you're at a festival, a stadium, a regional shutdown, the days after a flood.
+That's when it earns its keep.

 Why not Bitchat?

-Bitchat is a fine project.
-It demonstrated that mesh messaging on phones works.
-The places Lattice differs:
+Bitchat is a good project, and it showed that mesh messaging on phones actually works.
+Where Lattice goes a different way:

 Why not Briar?

-Briar is one of the closest analogues to Lattice.
-Both are offline-first, both are P2P, both run over Bluetooth + Wi-Fi + Tor.
-Differences:
+Briar is one of the closest things to Lattice.
+Both are offline-first, both peer-to-peer, both run over Bluetooth, Wi-Fi and Tor.
+Where they part ways:

-If you want to use Lattice and Briar both, fine.
+If you want to run both Lattice and Briar, go ahead.
 They cover overlapping but distinct ground.

 Why not Meshtastic?

-Meshtastic is great at the thing it's built for, and Lattice is great at a different thing.
-They're complementary more than competitive.
+Meshtastic is great at the thing it's built for, and Lattice is built for a different thing.
+They sit alongside each other more than they compete.

-If you're running a hiking group and want every member's status visible across kilometres of valley, Meshtastic is built for that.
-If you want a private messenger for your family that quietly waits in the background until the cell network goes down, Lattice is built for that.
-They can run on the same person's phone — with a Meshtastic dongle attached, Lattice can use that same LoRa hardware as one of its transports.
+If you're running a hiking group and want every member's position visible across kilometres of valley, Meshtastic is built for that.
+If you want a private messenger for your family that waits quietly in the background until the cell network goes down, Lattice is built for that.
+They can share a phone, and with a Meshtastic dongle attached Lattice can use that same LoRa hardware as one of its transports.